 |Flu Vaccine Policy||Prevention||Universal immunization against influenza during the COVID-19 era will help to reduce the burden on and resources of the healthcare systems on and off campus.||Full Policy|

 |Mandatory Student COVID-19 Vaccine Policy||Prevention||This policy applies to all Wake Forest University students (undergraduate, graduate and professional school) who reside in University housing, are enrolled in in-person classes, and/or who participate in any in-person activities on the Reynolda, Brookstown, Wake Downtown, and Charlotte campuses, and/or who participate in any Wake Forest-sponsored study abroad or study away programs.
 Updated July 23, 2021.||Full Policy|

 Policies for faculty & staff only

-|Sick and Care Leave||Work Arrangements & Leave||Short-term paid leave will be given to a faculty or staff member when they are unable to work on-campus or remotely due to suspected or confirmed COVID-19 and/or are under quarantine or isolation based on the recommendation of a healthcare provider or public health official.||Full Policy|
+|COVID-19 Sick and Care Leave||Prevention||The University’s COVID-19 Sick and Care Leave Policy provides short-term paid leave to faculty or staff member when they are unable to work on-campus or remotely due to suspected or confirmed COVID-19 and/or are under quarantine or isolation based on the recommendation of a healthcare provider or public health official.||Full Policy|